Scary Hiatus

 Moving into the second week of being without a functioning laptop capable of my research and writing needs.
 Amazing how dependent you get on switching between sources, channels, tools and apps, that just can’t be done with a one-screen phone and two thumbs.
 Nothing lost content-wise hopefully – all in the cloud and backed-up – just the loss of working configurations.

-Working today on an old slow Windows 10 machine, last configured (not for me) over 5 years ago, so not just slow performance-wise but every task requiring updates and log-ins and passwords and configurations and reboots and … aarrgghh!!
+Working today on an old slow Windows-10 machine, last configured (not for me) over 5 years ago, so not just slow performance-wise but every task requiring updates, installs and new log-ins and passwords and configurations and reboots and … aarrgghh!!

-So this will probably be my only catch-up post until I get repaired or replacement kit.
-So, in no particular order:
+So this will probably be my only catch-up post – rambling across several topics – until I get repaired or replacement kit.
+So, in no particular order (will add some internal links):

 Less is More